Hailo7ts/BANKI/BANKI-template.md

   - **Source:**
 - [ ] What do you think of AMD vs CommonJS?
   - **Explanation:**
+  Both are used to impllement a module system and commonjs is synchronous and AMD is asynchronys CommonJs is going to be easier to work with comming form other languages.

+  Ecmascript is the specification of how JS itself works - the engine - AMD & commonJS are ways/technologies to package/manage dependencies

   - **Use:**
   - **Example:**
   - **Source:**